-In demonstrating the feasibility of the emergency plan, many site related factors should be taken into account.
-The most important factors are:
+In demonstrating the feasibility of a nuclear emergency plan, many site related factors are taken into account.
+The factors are:

-- Population density and distribution, distances from population centres, groups of population difficult to shelter or to evacuate in the event of an emergency; - Special geographical features, such as islands, mountains terrains, rivers, capabilities of local transport and communication network; - Agricultural activities that are sensitive to possible discharges of radionuclides, and - Disastrous external events or foreseeable natural phenomena.
+- a) Population density and distribution: - b) Special geographical features, such as mountainous terrains, rivers, capabilities of local transport and communication network; - c) Agricultural activities that are sensitive to possible discharges of radionuclides, and - d) Disastrous external events or foreseeable natural phenomena.